Why proving impact, not producing more content, separates learning leaders from everyone else in 2026.

 4. Revenue impact: the compounding outcome

-Measurement: The strategic unlock
+Measurement: the strategic unlock

 The four stages of the chain are what you build.
 Measurement is how you make it visible.